Virginia governor's race could show the way for Republican congressional campaigns

 The party that wins in 2022 will control the U.S. Congress for the last two years of President Joe Biden's term.

-McAuliffe led Youngkin by five points in public opinion polls in mid-August but in the final days the two candidates were locked in a near dead heat, according to polling averages calculated by Real Clear Politics.
+McAuliffe led Youngkin by 5 points in opinion polls in mid-August.
+But in the final days, the two candidates were locked in a near dead heat, according to polling averages calculated by Real Clear Politics.
 Over that same period, Biden's approval rating dropped to just over 40% from about 50%.

-Youngkin, 54, has tried to walk a fine line on former President Trump's false claims that his election defeat in 2020 was the result of fraud, avoiding the topic himself but campaigning with Republican state Senator Amanda Chase who has embraced them.
+Youngkin, 54, has tried to walk a fine line on the false claims by Trump, the former president, that his election defeat in 2020 was the result of fraud, avoiding the topic himself but campaigning with Republican state Senator Amanda Chase who has embraced them.

-He has also backed Republican campaigns that say school curriculums that discuss racism are promoting "critical race theory," a law school concept which maintains that racism is ingrained in U.S. law and institutions and that legacies of slavery and segregation have created an uneven playing field for Black Americans.
+He has also backed Republican arguments that school curriculums that discuss racism are promoting "critical race theory," a law school concept that maintains racism is ingrained in U.S. law and institutions and that legacies of slavery and segregation have created an uneven playing field for Black Americans.

-At the same time, Youngkin needs to avoid turning off Virginia's moderate voters whose growing numbers - especially in the Washington, D.C., suburbs - have swung the state Democratic in the last four presidential elections.
+At the same time, Youngkin needs to avoid turning off Virginia's moderate voters whose growing numbers - especially in the Washington suburbs - have swung the Southern state Democratic in the past four presidential elections.

 A Youngkin victory could provide a template for Republicans walking a fine line in next year's congressional races.